 The second reason for refusal considers that the proposed building, by reason of its design and form, would be detrimental to the character and appearance of the locality within the context of a Green Belt site.

 The proposed design of the building and its impact on the character and appearance of the locality was not cited as a reason for refusal in either the June 2021 or November 2021 officer’s reports.
-On the contrary, the planning and urban design officers considered the design to be acceptable and one which responds well to its semi-rural setting.
-Members debated and considered the proposals at the Planning Committee meeting on 30th June 2021 and at no point suggested that the design of the proposed development would be detrimental to the character and appearance of the locality nor that design and impact on local character and appearance should be a reason for refusal.
+The planning and urban design officers considered the design to be acceptable and one which responds well to its semi-rural setting.
 The design of the proposed building did not change between the June and November committee meetings.

 In the context of the 2nd reason for refusal, section 6.3 of the officer’s report (June 2021 as appended to the November officer’s report) sets out a detailed assessment of the building and support for the overall design approach to the building.